 Provisions of the 2015 Criminal Code Used Against Activists by Level of Authority

 The map highlights human rights violation records by local administrations, specifically provinces, as we believe local governments are playing a more active role in suppressing political dissent.
-Our data has proved that provincial authorities are responsible for the vast majority of arrests under “national security” allegations.
+Our data has proved that provincial authorities are responsible for the vast majority of arrests of activists for human rights under “national security” allegations.

 The map is centered around arrests, incidents, and perpetrators.
-Users can filter by arrests and incidents, as well as other data on perpetrators.
+Users can filter by arrests and incidents, as well as other data on perpetrators of human rights violations.

-Why are there two views of the map?
+Why are there two views of the human rights violations map?

 Are the locations the exact ones where human rights violations happened?

 Not always.
 We try our best to obtain the most precise location data as possible.
 However, most of the locations should be seen as approximate.
-Sometimes, we omit the exact address due to privacy concerns for the activist.
+Sometimes, we omit the exact address due to the privacy concerns of the human rights activists.

-What the map does and does not include?
+What does the map do and does not include?

 The map includes: Incidents of harassment against political activists, including arrests and other harassment incidents, such as administrative fines, forced evictions, temporary detentions, etc. starting January 1, 2018.

-The map does not include: Arrests and incidents prior to January 1, 2018, due to difficulty tracking incidents too far back in the past.
+The map does not include: Arrests and incidents of activists for human rights prior to January 1, 2018, due to difficulty tracking incidents too far back in the past.